Skip to main

 Employees can reach out to their supervisors or leadership for the latest information on this process at any time.

-This website will stay up to date.
+This website will stay updated.

 If employees have questions, they can email servicepartnership@uky.edu

-How will employees continue to receive updates?
+How will I get updates?

-Employees will continue to receive updates through:
+You will continue to receive updates through:

 • This website